 Provision for Depreciation

 Provision for depreciation is created to meet the reduction in the value of the assets used in the business.
 The provision for depreciation gets deducted from the value of the asset.
+It is created so that when an old asset gets obsolete, the new asset can be purchased from the provision amount.

-- Reserves are made to face the unknown future emergencies or contingencies.
+- Reserves are made to face unknown future emergencies or contingencies.
 In contrast, provisions are created to meet the known liabilities which the business has to bear during the year.

 - Reserves lists beneath “Reserves and Surplus” head.
-In contrast, provisions will get deducted from an asset for which it has created like provision for depreciation for furniture will be deducted from the value of the furniture.
+In contrast, provisions will get deducted from an asset for which it has created like a provision for depreciation for furniture will be deducted from the value of the furniture.

 - Reserves are created only when the company earns a sufficient amount of profits during the year as they are the allocation of the profits.
 In contrast, the company must create provisions as they are made for known liabilities which the business has to face and, thus; it is treated as a charge against profit.

 - Reserves creation is not restricted therefore auditor is not bound to spend much time in the verification of reserves.
-In contrast, the creation of provisions is must and the auditor is also bound to verify all provisions properly and qualify his report if appropriate provisions are not made.
+In contrast, the creation of provisions is a must and the auditor is also bound to verify all provisions properly and qualify his report if appropriate provisions are not made.

 - Reserves are still in nature and will remain reserve till the end until it is fully utilized.
-In contrast, the nature of provision can change, in accordance with, Companies Act Schedule VI if provisions are in excess it can be converted into reserves.
+In contrast, the nature of provision can change, in accordance with, Companies Act Schedule VI if provisions are in excess they can be converted into reserves.

 Reserves are those liabilities of the business which are created for meeting uncertain contingencies that can arise in future while running a business and provisions are created for the known liabilities and reductions in the value of the assets, but the amount of liabilities remains uncertain.